biger-exchange/biger-client/README.md

 [example project](biger-client-examples)

 ## java 11 vs java 8
-We offer users the option of java 8 or java 11 compatibility.
+ * We offer users the option of java 8 or java 11 compatibility.
-We recommend the java 11 compatible version as long as you can use it, as it uses jdk11+ HttpClient to execute Http requests instead of HttpURLConnection.
-One difference is that HttpClient supports NIO and async requests, where many concurrent http requests can share the same thread or threads(we allow executor configurability).
-However, HttpURLConnection means sync http requests, and one thread for every concurrent request.
+ * We recommend the java 11 compatible version as long as you can use it
+ * java 11 compatible release  uses jdk11+ HttpClient to execute http requests
+ * java 8 compatible release uses HttpURLConnection to execute http requests
+ * HttpClient supports NIO and async requests
+   - many concurrent http requests can share the same thread or threads(we allow executor configurability)
+ * HttpURLConnection means synchronous http requests, and one thread for every concurrent request

 ## immediate roadmap plan
 * websocket market data